 - 5. Define the following macroeconomic key terms: Economic growth and Gross Domestic Product (GDP), unemployment, inflation, and recession. - 6.
-With reference to figure 2, explain describe what happened to inflation between January 2023 and January 2024 and explain whether the UK is achieving its macroeconomic target for inflation. - 7.
-With reference to figure 3, describe what happened to economic growth between January 2023 and January 2024 and explain whether the UK is achieving its macroeconomic target for growth. - 8.
+With reference to figure 2, explain describe what has happened to inflation in 2025 so far, and explain whether the UK is currently achieving its macroeconomic target for inflation. - 7.
+With reference to figure 3, describe what happened to economic growth between January 2024 and January 2025 and explain whether the UK is achieving its macroeconomic target for growth. - 8.
 Figure 3 shows that UK experienced negative economic growth in Q3 and Q4 of 2023.
 With reference to figure 4, explain the impact of this on UK unemployment. - 9.
 Jaguar Land Rover-owner Tata recently announced it will invest £4bn in the UK's biggest electric vehicle battery manufacturing facility.
 Explain how this investment might impact the macroeconomic targets. - 10.
 The government uses fiscal policy to either improve or dampen an economy.
 Fiscal policy includes raising or lowering taxation e.g., income tax or VAT, or raising or lowering government spending, e.g., on healthcare or business grants.
 You are the Chancellor of the Exchequer & are presented with the data on slide 11.
 Explain what you would do with taxation and government spending, & why.